xcp-ng/xcp-ng-org/docs/networking/networking.md

 * Default Networks have an association with a physical network interface.
 Those are also called "External networks" provide a bridge between a virtual machine and the physical network interface connected to the network.
 External networks enable a virtual machine to connect to resources available through the server’s physical NIC.
 * Bonded networks create a bond between two or more NICs to create a single, high-performing channel between the virtual machine and the network.
 * Private networks are used to connect VMs internally, without sending traffic outside the host
-* Global Private Networks extend the single server private network concept to allow VMs on different pools and/or hosts to communicate with each other by using the XOA SDN controller.
+* Global Private Networks extend the single server private network concept to allow VMs on different pools and/or hosts to communicate with each other by using the <abbr title="Xen Orchestra Appliance">XOA</abbr> SDN controller.

 ### Network objects

 This section uses three types of server-side software objects to represent networking entities.
 These objects are:

-* A PIF, which is a way to connect outside of a host.
-PIF objects have:
+* A <abbr title="Physical Interface">PIF</abbr>, which is a way to connect outside of a host. <abbr title="Physical Interface">PIF</abbr> objects have:
-    -  * a name
+  * a name
-    -  * a description
+  * a description
-    -  * a UUID
+  * a UUID
-    -  * the parameters of the NIC they represent
+  * the parameters of the NIC they represent
-    -  * the network and server they are connected to.
+  * the network and server they are connected to.
-PIFs can represent:
+<abbr title="Physical Interface">PIF</abbr> can represent:
   * A physical NIC
   * A VLAN on top of a physical NIC
   * A bond of multiple NICs
   * A tunnel interface (GRE/VXLAN)
 * A VIF, which represents a virtual NIC on a virtual machine.
 VIF objects have a name and description, a UUID, and the network and VM they are connected to.
 They can be:
-  * A PV driver backed device
+  * A <abbr title="Para-Virtualization">PV</abbr> driver backed device
   * An emulated device
 * A network, which is a virtual Ethernet switch on a host.
-Network objects have a name and description, a UUID, and the collection of VIFs and PIFs connected to them.
+Network objects have a name and description, a UUID, and the collection of VIFs and <abbr title="Physical Interface">PIF</abbr> connected to them.

-`xe` CLI, Xen Orchestra or XCP-ng center allow you to configure networking options.
+`xe` CLI, <abbr title="Xen Orchestra">XO</abbr> or XCP-ng center allow you to configure networking options.
 You can control the NIC used for management operations, and create advanced networking features such as VLANs and NIC bonds.

 ### Networks

 Each XCP-ng server has one or more networks, which are virtual Ethernet switches.
-Networks that are not associated with a PIF are considered internal.
+Networks that are not associated with a <abbr title="Physical Interface">PIF</abbr> are considered internal.
 Internal networks can be used to provide connectivity only between VMs on a given XCP-ng server, with no connection to the outside world.
-Networks associated with a PIF are considered external.
-External networks provide a bridge between VIFs and the PIF connected to the network, enabling connectivity to resources available through the PIF’s NIC.
+Networks associated with a <abbr title="Physical Interface">PIF</abbr> are considered external.
+External networks provide a bridge between VIFs and the <abbr title="Physical Interface">PIF</abbr> connected to the network, enabling connectivity to resources available through the <abbr title="Physical Interface">PIF</abbr>’s NIC.

 ### MTUs